 It should be noted these issues are addressed with different restrictions for the state’s medical marijuana consumers.

 The first choice you have to make is determining the strain.
 Not only that, this also forces you to confront whether to purchase a clone (or seedling) or purchase seeds – one requiring a bit more upfront start-up costs for the growing season.
 The next choice to make is regarding whether to plant the plants in the garden or keep them in pots or buckets.

 Consider the Soil

-Ensuring the soil has a good base of nutrients while growing marijuana in CO allows the plant, from the time the seed or seedling is properly planted to the time of harvest, has broad access to the nutrients necessary for sappy trichomes ala buds come late summer.
+Ensuring the soil has a good base of nutrients while growing marijuana in Colorado allows the plant, from the time the seed or seedling is properly planted to the time of harvest, has broad access to the nutrients necessary for sappy trichomes ala buds come late summer.